 Wetumpka is a somewhat small city located in the state of Alabama.
 With a population of 7,994 people and four constituent neighborhoods, Wetumpka is the 91st largest community in Alabama.

-As is often the case in a small city, Wetumpka doesn't have a public transportation system that people use to get to and from their jobs every day.
+Wetumpka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wetumpka in 2010 was $21,827, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,308 for a family of four.
 However, Wetumpka contains both very wealthy and poor people as well.